Clean-up cookie time: March 9 through April 19

 Girls and troops may collect donations for Operation Taste of Home through the clean-up cookie period.

-These boxes count toward troop proceeds, the $50 program certificate and the Power of 1 patches.
+These boxes count toward troop proceeds, and the Super Seller patch.

 How can our troop participate in a Clean-up Cookie Booth?